lukemurraynz/lukemurraynz.github.io/blog/2021-04-03-keep-up-to-date-with-latest-changes-on-azure-using-powershell.md

 description: "Keeping up with what is happening with changes and previews in Microsoft Azure is difficult, change happens all the time - and being able to stay inform..."
 authors: [Luke]
 tags:
   - Misc
   - PowerShell
   - Azure
 date: 2021-04-03 00:00:00 +1300
 toc: true
 header:
   teaser: "images/powershell-blog-feature-banner.png"
+slug: keep-up-to-date-with-latest-changes-on-azure-using-powershell
 ---

 Keeping up with what is happening with changes and previews in Microsoft Azure is difficult, change happens all the time - and being able to stay informed on what is happening with the Azure ecosystem is half the battle, whether it is a new feature or security fix.

 Microsoft publishes the latest updates on Azure Products and features to their Azure Updates blog: [https://azure.microsoft.com/en-us/updates/](https://azure.microsoft.com/en-us/updates/ "https://azure.microsoft.com/en-us/updates/?WT.mc_id=AZ-MVP-5004796")

 So you can browse the website each week, or... monitor the RSS feeds.
 Sometimes this isn't enough, you may want to do something with this information such as:

-* Create Alerts or Notifications to specific teams who may work with Azure SQL, or Azure Automation and not care about any other product.
+- Create Alerts or Notifications to specific teams who may work with Azure SQL, or Azure Automation and not care about any other product.
-* Not have to go to the website to keep up-to-date with what is happening, maybe your happy with it popping up in your PowerShell session each time you open it.
+- Not have to go to the website to keep up-to-date with what is happening, maybe your happy with it popping up in your PowerShell session each time you open it.
-* Publish the information to Microsoft Teams channels to keep people informed.
+- Publish the information to Microsoft Teams channels to keep people informed.

 I have created a basic PowerShell function, that will retrieve the latest updates from the Microsoft Azure Updates RSS Feed and turn it into a PowerShell object you can actually use to keep informed.